Pahari Miniature Paintings- The Origin and the Great Masters

 Features of Basohli Style

 These paintings have soft, vivid, harmonious and bold colors.
 They present the stylized landscapes, circular trees with simple and unique composition.
-The section and figures of the architecture are often painted separately in square frame which make the paintings simple but unique and attractive.
-Unlike Kangra paintings this style shows a true understanding of the sense of space.
+The section and figures of the architecture are often painted separately in the square frame which makes the paintings simple but unique and attractive.
+Unlike Kangra paintings, this style shows a true understanding of the sense of space.

 The Basohli School

 The credit to begin the Pahari style of paintings goes to Rajah Kripal Pal (1678-1731), of Basohli, who was the first patron in the region.
 He was a man of aesthetic tastes with a deep understanding of literature.
 The typical styles of paintings during his patronage have Hindu characteristics as he was a devotee of Lord Vishnu.

 It was the first Pahari School because no such painting exists before the times of Rajah Kripal Pal.
 This style influenced on the neighboring states till 1850’s.
 Unlike Basohli School, the figures and landscapes in Guler and Kangra style are perfect and natural.